-- 4. The atomic mass of an element - A. is determined by its protons and neutrons. - B. equals the number of protons plus the number of electrons. - C. equals the number of neutrons. - D. changes after each reaction. - E. depends on the number of electrons in the outermost shell.
+- 5. The atomic mass of an element - A. is determined by the number of protons and neutrons it contains. - B. equals the number of protons plus the number of electrons. - C. equals the number of neutrons. - D. changes after each reaction. - E. depends on the number of electrons in the outermost shell.